 Any wall not built on a solid surface must have a firm and level foundation.
 Standard wall foundations consist of a layer of concrete on a bed of hardcore, but if the ground is particularly firm, you can get away with just a thick bed of concrete.
 A wall can be built directly onto a patio as long as the slabs are set on a full bed of concrete.

-Measuring and Marking Out
+Measuring and Marking Out Foundations

 Work out where you want your wall to be and set up some profile boards (see diagram below) and string lines to mark your edges.
 This will help you keep the foundations and the wall straight.
 If planning a half-brick wall, your concrete foundations need to be at least 300mm wide and 150mm deep.
 With a one-brick wall, increase the width to 450mm and depth to 225mm.
 Set the outer strings of the profile board accordingly.

 You now need to get some lengths of 25x25mm timber to use as marker pegs.
 Cut these to about 450mm in length.
-Make a easily visible mark on each peg at 150mm and another mark 200mm.
-These marks will show you how deep your concrete and hardcore layers need to be so increase them accordingly if building a one-brick wall or a higher wall.
+Make an easily visible mark on each peg at 150mm and another mark at 200mm down from the top.

 Hammer the first peg in at the edge of the foundation strip, with the marks facing inwards, until it is about 25mm below the level of the surrounding lawn or earth.
 Hammer the next peg in about 1m further along and use a spirit level to get it level with the first peg.

-Digging the Trench
+Digging the Foundation Trench

 Once you have a trench the full length of the strip, at the required depth (200mm from the top of the marker pegs in this case), lay down a 50mm layer of hardcore and pack it down firmly until it is reasonably level.

 Laying the Concrete

 Mix up your concrete, either by hand for small areas or with a mixer, and shovel it into the trench.
-Spread the the concrete out evenly using a rake and make sure it fills all the corners and edges of the trench up to the height of the top of the marker pegs.
+Spread the concrete out evenly using a rake and make sure it fills all the corners and edges of the trench up to the height of the top of the marker pegs.
 You can use a length of wood with a straight edge to tamp it down and expel any air bubbles.
-You can now pull the marker pegs out and fill any gaps with concrete.
+You can then pull the marker pegs out and fill any gaps with concrete.

-Leave it to set for a couple of hours and then cover the concrete with polythene or an old tarp and leave it to set for at least 3 days before you start to build on it.
+Leave it to set for a couple of hours and then cover the concrete with polythene or an old tarp and leave it to set for at least three days before you start to build on it.
 This will stop the effects of rain on the setting concrete, but may not stop frost from cracking the foundation.
 If you think there is a chance of frost, delay putting down your foundation until the weather is warmer.